dan-y-zhu/API-Read-Cache/readme.md

 - Update the pagination conditional logic in the cached routes handler to not have a defined list.
 Extend/Reuse this logic to the proxy route handler.

-Perhaps some "dynamic determination" of whether we need paginated data or not would help here. **There is a current pitfall that my implementation will not fetch all paginated data if a paginated route was proxied through my service**
+Some "dynamic determination" of whether we need paginated data or not would help here - I think this can be dertmined by whether we find paginated headers in the Github API response.
+**There is a current pitfall that my implementation will not fetch all paginated data if a paginated route was proxied through my service**

 - Better/more granular error handling

 Currently, I only added a simple catch-all error handler middleware.
 The key idea I put forth is that any `console.warning` message would be replaced with a logger call (if we were to productionize this), and we would add additional conditional logic corresponding to response code and error message to be sent to the user.

-- Unit Testing (starting from dataUtils, then through controller classes)
+- Unit Testing (starting from `dataUtils`, then through controller classes)
 - Integration/Smoke Testing
 - Further optimize the Redis key/caching strategy
   - Perhaps we can have dynamically determined TTL for different entries (based on service traffic)